luzrain/workerman-bundle/README.md

  - **max_requests**
    Reload worker on every N request to prevent memory leaks.
  - **file_monitor**
-   Reload all workers each time you change the code.
+   Reload all workers each time you change the files**.
-   _It is highly recommended to install the php-inotify extension for file monitoring.
-   Without it, monitoring will work in polling mode, which can be very cpu and disk intensive for large projects._
  - **always**
    Reload worker after each request.

+** It is highly recommended to install the _php-inotify_ extension for file monitoring.
+Without it, monitoring will work in polling mode, which can be very cpu and disk intensive for large projects.

 See all available options for each strategy in the command output.
 ```bash